CATEGORIES

 superior to any other method of combining silver and copper.

-metallurgy is smooth and gradual in its consistency.
+smooth and gradual in its consistency.

-Our process eliminates brightness & dioding effects associated with cheap plating techniques
+This process eliminates brightness & dioding effects associated with cheap plating techniques

 such as molten bath plating, commonly used by Asian & commercial wire